 Enhance User Accessibility and Experience with Gestures

-As technology evolves, so do user interactions with apps.
-Accessibility standards, like voice commands, have significantly impacted software use.
-Developers should identify the gestures their target users prefer.
-They should optimize app navigation accordingly.
+When technology is advancing, the way users interact with apps changes as well.
+Things like accessibility and voice commands have all significantly affected software use.
+For that, developers should find the gestures their target users prefer.
+They should also optimize app navigation in accordance with that.

-Tracking these gestures makes it easier to update apps for better mobile user experience (UX) and increased popularity.
+Tracking these gestures makes it a lot easier to update apps for a better mobile UX and it also increases popularity.

 Simplify Navigation